-- 1. IIS 6.0 is built into Windows 2003, but not installed by default. - 2.
+- 1. IIS is included with Windows, but not installed by default, you will need to install IIS first. - 2.
 IIS will be used as both the application server and the Web server in this tutorial. - 3.
-If Appeon Server is installed to the other application servers (such as EAServer, WebLogic, WebSphere, JBoss, or JEUS), you can still follow the steps in this tutorial for configuring and deploying the Appeon tutorial application while paying close attention to the parts specified as working differently for different application servers. - Install Appeon for PowerBuilder (on .NET) edition
+If Appeon Server is installed to the other application servers (such as WebLogic, WebSphere, JBoss, or JEUS), you can still follow the steps in this tutorial for configuring and deploying the Appeon tutorial application while paying close attention to the parts specified as working differently for different application servers. - Install Appeon for PowerBuilder (on .NET) edition

 Install Appeon Server and Appeon Developer components.
-The demo application that the tutorial will use will be automatically installed during the Appeon Developer installation.
+The demo application that the tutorial uses will be automatically installed during the Appeon Developer installation.